 2) The abdomen is incised with a scalpel (laparotomy)

 3) The object is located and the intestinal wall over the object is incised (enterotomy).
 Sometimes if the circumstances allow (the object is near the end of the colon and the object is not likely to damage the surrounding tissues), instead of incising the intestines, the foreign object can be gently squeezed down the intestines and then pulled out through the anus.

 4) Once the foreign object is removed, the site is carefully examined for signs of trauma and potential complications.
 If trauma and complications are present, they are surgically repaired.

 5) The incision line is sutured or stapled.

 6) The patient is allowed to recover from the anesthesia in a calm and closely monitored environment.

 What if Surgery is Not Performed?

-What are the complications if surgery is not performed?
+What are the complications if a dog intestinal blockage surgery is not performed?
 Foreign bodies in the intestines can cause a plethora of complications ranging from simple and transient nausea through dangerous internal injuries to life-threatening intestinal obstruction.